EddieH80/final-project/README.md

 Week 3: Fine tune details, can add basic elements to background

-Submit your Design doc as usual via pull request against this repository.
 ## Milestone 2: Implementation part 1 (due 11/22)
-Begin implementing your engine!
-Don't worry too much about polish or parameter tuning -- this week is about getting together the bulk of your generator implemented.
-By the end of the week, even if your visuals are crude, the majority of your generator's functionality should be done.

-Put all your code in your forked repository.

-Submission: Add a new section to your README titled: Milestone #1, which should include
-- written description of progress on your project goals.
-If you haven't hit all your goals, what's giving you trouble?
-- Examples of your generators output so far
-We'll check your repository for updates.
-No need to create a new pull request.

 So far, I am a bit behind in terms of my project goals mainly because last week was quite busy for me.
 Conceptually the SDF modeling of the scene is not too difficult for me since I have done it before in the homeworks, but fine tuning the parameters still takes a while.

 ![](Milestone2.1.png)

 ## Milestone 3: Implementation part 2 (due 11/29)
-We're over halfway there!
-This week should be about fixing bugs and extending the core of your generator.
-Make sure by the end of this week _your generator works and is feature complete._ Any core engine features that don't make it in this week should be cut!
-Don't worry if you haven't managed to exactly hit your goals.
-We're more interested in seeing proof of your development effort than knowing your planned everything perfectly.

-Put all your code in your forked repository.

-Submission: Add a new section to your README titled: Milestone #3, which should include
-- written description of progress on your project goals.
-If you haven't hit all your goals, what did you have to cut and why?
-- Detailed output from your generator, images, video, etc.
-We'll check your repository for updates.
-No need to create a new pull request.

-Come to class on the due date with a WORKING COPY of your project.
-We'll be spending time in class critiquing and reviewing your work so far.

 Implemented a toon shading effect mixed with some FBM noise to shade in the horse SDF model.
 Also added geometry for the mane and tail and also added a displacement function to distort the geometry a bit to create a more natural feel.
 Still need to improve the shader to make it look more ink like, and also need to add user input in order to generate variations of the same horse by changing the base color, changing limb length, changing the angle of the legs, etc..
 Will prioritize adding features to generate variations of the horse model for the final deadline.